apjanke/octave-packajoozle/README.md

 Use the `pkj` function like you would Octave’s `pkg` function.
 That's Packajoozle's version of it.

+See `help pkj` for details.
+Though the help and documentation is pretty lacking right now.
+Sorry about that.

 `pkj` supports additional features:

 ### Versioned installation